 Just kidding.
-But still, time to learn how to say ‘ghost’ in Korean with us!
+But still, time to learn how to say “ghost” in Korean with us!

-‘Ghost’ in Korean
+“Ghost” in Korean

-There are two main words for how to say ‘ghost’ in Korean.
-The first word for ‘ghost’ in Korean is 귀신 (gwisin).
+Now on to the vocabulary!
+There are two main words for how to say “ghost” in Korean.

-This is a very popular word to use for saying ‘ghost’ in Korean, and likely the one you will hear first.
-The other main word for ‘ghost’ in Korean is 유령 (yuryeong).
+This is a very popular word to use for saying “ghost” in Korean and is likely the one you will hear first.

-In many ways, this word means the same as 귀신 (gwisin), both of which can also be used for the meanings ‘apparition’ and ‘phantom’.
+In many ways, this word means the same as 귀신 (gwisin), both of which can also be used for the meanings “apparition” and “phantom.”
 However, of the two, 유령 (yuryeong) may be the fancier and more literary, if possible, option, thus why it is not used as much in everyday speech.

-Head over this way for more useful Korean words.
+If you’d like to expand your vocabulary, head over this way for more useful Korean words.

 A word of caution about Romanization

 While it is possible for you to study the words in this article simply by reading their romanized versions, it will come in handy for you to be able to read Hangeul if you ever wish to come to Korea.
-Hangeul is the Korean alphabet, and not difficult to learn.
+Hangeul is the Korean alphabet and is not difficult to learn.
 In fact, you can learn it in just 90 minutes.

-After you’ve familiarized yourself with Hangeul, life in Korea will suddenly seem so much easier and the country won’t appear so foreign for you.
+After you’ve familiarized yourself with Hangeul, life in Korea will suddenly seem so much easier, and the country won’t appear so foreign to you.
 So, if you’re serious about learning Korean, why not learn Hangeul today?